Tax Incidence: Definition & Overview

 FAQs About Tax Incidence

-Tax incidence describes and reveals who is going to take on the burden of paying a new tax.
-The best example for consumers is gasoline prices.
-The seller will account for the new tax they took on the price of the gasoline when they sell it to the buyer.
+Tax incidence describes who is going to take on the burden of paying a new tax.
+The best example involving consumers are gasoline prices.
+The seller will pass the tax on to the buyer through a price increase.

-A tax incidence breaks down how a buyer and seller are going to divide a new tax burden.
-A tax burden is the amount of tax that’s paid by an individual person, country, or company, and it’s based on income.
+A tax incidence measures the distribution of a new tax burden between different economic groups.
+A tax burden is the amount of tax directly paid by an individual person, country, or company to the government based on their income levels.

 WHY BUSINESS OWNERS LOVE FRESHBOOKS